As soon as Microsoft announced the Surface Pro 3, I kicked myself for being impatient.

 The Surface Pro 3 tries to fix everything wrong with its predecessor, making fewer overall trade-offs as both a laptop and a tablet.

 The screen is larger, and not as cramped for vertical space.
 The trackpad is roomier and covered in smooth glass.
 The kickstand adjusts to practically any angle.
-Yet the tablet is 0.2 inches thinner and a quarter-pound lighter than the Pro 2 — or 0.1 pounds lighter without the Type Cover keyboard — without any drop in battery life.
+Yet the tablet is 0.2 inches thinner and a quarter-pound lighter than the Pro 2 — or 0.1 pounds lighter with the Type Cover keyboard attached — without any drop in battery life.
 It also has a heftier stylus and a dual-magnet keyboard that snaps to the tablet’s bezel for a raised typing surface.
 (Here’s a spec comparison with the MacBook Air.)

 So while it pained me to do so, I dumped my Surface Pro 2 on eBay and bought a 256 GB Surface Pro 3 with an Intel Core i5 processor ($1,429 with the Type Cover keyboard) to replace it.
 I’ve now been using it for a month — some of that time with a Microsoft review unit before the release date — and it could be my ideal computer, if only the software didn’t have so many little annoyances.